KyleGospo/docs.bazzite.gg/src/Installing_and_Managing_Software/rpm-ostree.md

 rpm-ostree install <package>
 ```

-Installs Fedora package(s) to the system that stay between updates.
+Installs Fedora package(s) to the system that stay between updates, reboot to apply the installation.

 ```
 rpm-ostree uninstall <package>
 ```

-Uninstalls any layered packages added to the system.
+Uninstalls any layered packages added to the system, reboot to apply the uninstallation.

 ```
 rpm-ostree search <package>